SAP/openui5-docs/docs/Parameters_1ab4f62.md

 The query option `$count` must be specified as a boolean value with `true` or `false`.
 All other query options can be specified with a string value.
 In addition to strings, the following alternatives are possible:

 -   `$select` can be specified as an array of strings where each string specifies a select item, or the value '`*`' to select all properties.
+Normally, these items point to direct parts of the query result without further expanding into related entities.
+However, further options are available with [Automatic determination of $expand and $select](Automatic_determination_of_$expand_and_$select_10ca58b.md).

 -   `$expand` can be an object where each object property corresponds to an expand item: the key is the complete expand path.
 The value can be set as follows: